openSUSE/travel-support-program/README.md

 Although been developed initially at the openSUSE Team at SUSE, the goal is to write a generic application including all the common features so it can be extended and adapted to fulfill the needs of any organization.
-This is achieved using widely used and flexible components as [Bootstrap](http://github.com/twitter/bootstrap) for the frontend layout or [Devise](https://github.com/plataformatec/devise) for user authentication.
+This is achieved using widely used and flexible components like [Bootstrap](http://github.com/twitter/bootstrap) for the frontend layout or [Devise](https://github.com/plataformatec/devise) for user authentication.